Artefact2/libxm/README.md

 * Arpeggio (0xy) does not reset vibrato offset (Vy) when Spd=1
 * (MOD only) Sample offset (9xx) beyond sample loop end will cut the note
   * Can be manually toggled with `FEATURE_ACCURATE_SAMPLE_OFFSET_EFFECT`
+* (S3M only) Channel pannings are not always applied
+* (S3M only) Most effect memories are wrong across pattern boundaries
+* (S3M only) Fine vibrato effect (Uxy) is not supported
+* (S3M only) Pattern loops are incorrect across channels and reset incorrectly

 To report more, please [open an issue](../../issues?q=is%3Aissue%20state%3Aopen%20label%3Abug).